simark/documentation/en/Administrator/Download_and_install.md

 ## Installation of wallabag.
 At last.

 Access to wallabag from your web browser.
 If your server is correctly configured, you reach the setup screen.

 Fill your database type (`sqlite`, `mysql` or `postgresql`) and finally the information for your user account.

 wallabag is now installed.

 ## Login

-From your web browser, you reach the login screen : fill your username and your password to connect to your account.
+From your web browser, you reach the login screen: fill your username and your password to connect to your account.

 Enjoy!